-When food we waste, we also waste many other resources: water, fossil fuel, human power, fertilizer, money, packaging, time, love, and so much more.
+When we waste food, we also waste many other resources: water, fossil fuel, human power, fertilizer, money, packaging, time, love, and so much more.

 WE PRIORITIZE OUR ACTIONS BASED ON THE FOOD RECOVERY HIERARCHY

 We help our food donors reduce their excess food inventory by reporting how much we rescue from them.

 Our main focus as an organization is rescuing excess nutritious food and redistributing it to our food-insecure community members who need it most.